Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Far offers a nice removal, returning a creature to the hand; you can even pick your own unit to later reactivate an entrance effect.
 While your opponent can potentially recast the target, Far bypasses defenses like indestructible and forces foes to repay mana costs and wait for summoning sickness to fade.

 Away costs a bit more mana and forces a target player to sacrifice a unit.
 This bypasses both indestructible and protection, and unlike Far, the unit isn't returned to hand, making it difficult to reuse them.
 Two great removals in one, I'm fond of utilizing this blend in Dimir themes, especially since the spell is surprisingly cheap, costing well under a single dollar!

 CMC: 3 (2 and 1)

-As mentioned previously, sometimes simple really is best.
+Sometimes simple really is best.
 Red Wear and White Tear provide uncomplicated but potent effects, and casting both halves only needs three mana.
-Wear takes two and destroys a target artifact; Tear uses one and destroys a target enchantment.
+Wear simply shatters an artifact; Tear annihilates an enchantment.

 Both halves would be viable on their own, and being able to play them together really cements their competitive status.
-Enchantments and artifacts are encountered in just about every deck; being able to destroy one or two with a single spell at a low price removes multiple obstacles in one fell swoop and makes this a no-brainer for my red/white builds.
-If you're still not convinced, remember that like many fused spells, these are both instants and can activate at any time.
-I highly recommend them for any Mountains/Plains blend, especially since you can snag them for around a dollar on Amazon.
+Enchantments and especially artifacts are encountered in just about every deck; being able to destroy one or two with a single spell at instant speed severely punishes your opponent's supporters.

 Future of Split Spells

-But for now, as we eagerly await Magic's next double-sided booster expansion set, vote for your favorite card and I'll see you at our next MTG countdown!
+Wizards of the Coast knows how to keep players engaged with engaging new card types, but for now, as we eagerly await their next double-sided expansion set, vote for your favorite card and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill